 ● Beneficiaries: Research Centres and Universities from EU and eligible associated countries.

-● Eligibility: travel and subsistence of young scientists, students (graduate, PhD students affiliated to an Institute from the EU or EU associated country) will be supported.
+● Eligibility: travel and subsistence of non-national scientists, students (graduate, PhD students affiliated to an Institute from the EU or EU associated country) will be supported.
 Support for travel and subsistence of lecturers will have to be justified.

 ● Deadline for submission: 1 November 2017.
 (Deadline for the evaluation of the proposals: 1 December 2017, Notification of the Proposers: 10 December 2017).